Research Background

 Electrolyte

 The electrolyte represents the final and most revealing stage of the electro‑hydro processing sequence.
-During controlled voltage and pH conditions, dissolved tellurium, selenium and associated chalcogenides undergo redox transitions that release PMG‑bearing micro‑domains previously locked within the mineral matrix.
-The resulting solution contains suspended metallic particulates enriched in Au, Ag, Pd, Rh and Ru, which are later confirmed through XRF analysis.
-This phase demonstrates that the electro‑hydro method effectively isolates and concentrates PMG elements into a stable, analyzable solution.
+Under controlled voltage, pH, and temperature conditions, dissolved tellurium, selenium, and associated chalcogenides undergo redox transitions that release PMG‑bearing micro‑domains previously locked within the mineral matrix.

 Electrolyte Sample